Little Ponton: 1941 Fairey Battle crash

+Another Fairey Batlle was shot down over Stroxton, a month before.
+As Flying Officer Kenwrick-Cox, he was killed in Consolidated B-24 Liberator 'AL581' in Burma, aged 20.
+He attended Bedford School, and his maternal grandfather was Charles Stileman.

 Geography

 Little Ponton belongs to the civil parish of Little Ponton and Stroxton.
 It lies just off the B1174 (the former A1).
 Its ecclesiastical parish follows a footpath across the west side of the A1 as far north as Warren Plantation.
 The boundary crosses the A1 just before the summit of the hill (as viewed northwards).
 It follows Tollemache Road South on the industrial estate and the road down to the Saltersford, passing north of Daily Mail Farm, where it meets the parish of Londonthorpe and Harrowby Without.
 Most of the sewage works is in the parish.
 The boundary crosses the East Coast Main Line and to the east meets Whalebone Lane, crossing it on the north edge of Whalebone Spinney.
 Eastwards it crosses the High Dike or Ermine Street (B6403), where it meets the parish of Old Somerby.
 To the south it includes Woodnook and Woodnook Farm, then follows a footpath south-west through Griff's Plantation.
 At a point 1 mi east of the B6403, the boundary meets Boothby Pagnell.
 South of Poplar Farm and north of Boothby Great Wood, the boundary meets the parish of Great Ponton, then crosses the B6403 next to Ponton Park Wood (east of the B6403).
 It runs due west to cross the East Coast Main Line north of Great Ponton and then the River Witham, and crosses the A1 to reach Gibbet Hill.
 At Stroxton Spinney, the boundary crosses the Stroxton–Little Ponton road and follows a footpath.